david-bulte/angular-suspense/README.md

 - introduce timeouts
 - introduce SuspensePipes, e.g. to work with ng-select
 - publish to npm
-- call it Suspense state iso LoadingState
+- call it SuspenseState iso LoadingState